Skip to main content

 One Michelin Star, Two Sittings a Day, Four Days a Week: Book Early

 Tresmacarrons runs a tight operation.
 Open only Wednesday through Saturday, with lunch sittings ending at 2:30 PM and dinner at 9:30 PM, this is not a restaurant you can decide to visit on a whim.
-The name itself signals intent: tresmacarrons is a reference to Michelin's stars, which the French call macarons colloquially — and the restaurant currently holds one of them (2024).
+The name itself signals intent: tresmacarrons is a reference to Michelin's stars, which the French call macarons colloquially; and the restaurant currently holds one of them (2024).
 If you want to eat here, plan weeks ahead.
-Booking difficulty is rated hard, and the limited weekly schedule means availability disappears fast.
+Booking difficulty is rated hard, the limited weekly schedule means availability disappears fast.

 Tresmacarrons sits at Av.
-Maresme, 21 in El Masnou, a coastal town in the El Maresme comarca of Barcelona province — roughly 20 kilometres northeast of Barcelona along the Mediterranean coast.
+Maresme, 21 in El Masnou, a coastal town in the El Maresme comarca of Barcelona province; roughly 20 kilometres northeast of Barcelona along the Mediterranean coast.
 The El Maresme area matters here: chef Miquel Aldana builds the menu around what this stretch of coastline and its hinterland produces seasonally.
 This is not a restaurant flying in ingredients to perform global cuisine; the focus is on Catalan produce adapted to the time of year.
 For food and wine explorers who prioritise regional specificity over international ambition, that focus is a meaningful differentiator.

 The Room and the Experience

 The dining room reads as modern and welcoming rather than stiff or ceremonial.
-This is a family-run restaurant, and that character carries through in the atmosphere.
+This is a family-run restaurant, that character carries through in the atmosphere.
 One of the more tangible expressions of that is the tableware: front of house manager Núria Orra was personally involved in its design and production.
 What you eat off here was conceived specifically for this space, which gives even a simple course a degree of visual coherence you would not expect at every one-star level.
-The room does not perform luxury , it performs care, which for many diners at the €€€€ tier is the more satisfying of the two.
+The room does not perform luxury, it performs care, which for many diners at the €€€€ tier is the more satisfying of the two.

-Google reviewers rate the experience 4.6 across 735 reviews, which for a fine dining restaurant at this price tier is a strong signal of consistent delivery.
 One-star restaurants in Spain can polarise opinion when the food leans too experimental; Tresmacarrons' score suggests the kitchen finds a balance that works for a broad range of serious diners.

 The Menus

 Two tasting menus are offered: the shorter Corto and the fuller Tresmacarrons menu.
 No à la carte option is confirmed in available data.
 For first-time visitors, the Corto menu is a sensible starting point if you want to assess the kitchen before committing to the full length experience.
 Return visitors or those who have come specifically for the deep dive into Aldana's Catalan cooking should go for the full Tresmacarrons menu.
-The kitchen's philosophy, per Michelin's own notes, centres on the pleasure of doing the job well , a framing that suggests precise, confident execution over provocation or shock.
+The kitchen's philosophy, per Michelin's own notes, centres on the pleasure of doing the job well, a framing that suggests precise, confident execution over provocation or shock.

 Wine at Tresmacarrons